 Time flies!
-Damian Lewis was the guest of celebrated Times Talks at Directors Guild Theater five years ago.
-And I would love to take this opportunity to travel back to that day to re-live the wonderful conversation Damian had with Cara Buckley, a New York Times culture reporter and celebrate the first anniversary of a beautiful friendship with Paige and Joyce with whom I clicked as soon as I met them in the line!
+Damian Lewis was the guest of celebrated Times Talks at Directors Guild Theater six years ago.
+And I would love to take this opportunity to travel back to that day and re-live the wonderful conversation Damian had with Cara Buckley, a New York Times culture reporter and celebrate the sixth anniversary of a beautiful friendship with Paige and Joyce with whom I clicked as soon as I met them in the line!

 I would also love to give special thanks to Times Talks for spotting the most captivated trio in the audience and immortalize us on the event website! 😀

 Well, on the day the UK votes to stay in or leave the European Union, a conversation with a British actor calls for a question about Brexit.
 That is is Buckley’s opening question.
 The entire conversation, in fact, turns out to be more political than I expect, and guess what, I enjoy it immensely.
 I applaud Cara Buckley for her hard-hitting questions and Damian for speaking his mind thoughtfully, knowledgeably and graciously along with his brilliant humor cracking up the room one too many times!